g0dalan/g0dalan/Readme.md

-# Maxwell Dausch's Example Cydia Repository
+# Alan's Cydia Repository

-This is a shell template for creating your own Cydia repository so you can host your own tweaks and themes

-The layout of this repo is very similar to the version I have running on my own repo, [mdaus.ch/repo](www.mdaus.ch/repo) I have uploaded a copy of this example repository to [mdausch.github.com](mdausch.github.com) if you want to test it out there as well, but I promise you as of right now at least, its going to look very similar to my main repo.
+This is my personal github repo, it may or may not be empty as this is for personal use lol.
+I still don't know what the fuck i'm doing but i'll eventually get there.

+The layout of this repo is very similar (exact copy pretty much) to mdaus's version as he taught me personally (virtually) how to make this damn thing.
+Huge shoutout to him!
+Not only did he help me make this thing but he also makes some pretty dope tweaks, my personal fav being Palette.
+Although this repo is for personal use only, if it so happens that i share the repo or whatever, please add this repo (that is if you don't have it already) [mdaus.ch/repo](www.mdaus.ch/repo)

+ALL THIS BELOW IS HOW TO MAKE YOUR OWN CYDIA REPO, courtesy of the great Maxwell Dausch! (i would've deleted but this is sacred knowledge that should be passed on)

 ## Prerequisites
 You will need a Mac or Linux system to create the repo on.
 This is possible using Windows, but is more tedious, and I will not be getting into it right now, this may be added later on though.